 When done right, content from users/customers can drive organic awareness to those who haven’t seen or heard of your brand.
 This reduces the budget spent on paid ads and other marketing channels.

-During the launch of Rocomamas, we had over 50 story tags on the official @rocomamasghana page on Instagram.
-Influencers and invitees to the launch created content which they shared to their stories and tagged Rocomamas.
+During the launch of Rocomamas, we had over 100 story mentions on the official @rocomamasghana page on Instagram.
+Customers, influencers and invitees to the launch created content which they shared to their stories and tagged Rocomamas.
 This led to an influx of traffic to the page, rapidly increasing the following and overall interaction on the page without any paid promotions.

 The organic awareness created by these users through their content led to an instant rise in visits to the restaurant as well in the following days since customers wanted to try this new place they’re seeing on their feeds.